 This clearly leaves a considerable funding gap as it is.
 Still, it’s important to note that 30 percent of business owners with unmet financial needs don’t even bother to apply for reasons like debt aversion and being discouraged from applying.

-The factoring process is an effective cash flow solution for staffing companies.
+The factoring process is an effective cash flow solution for staffing agencies.
 Essentially, it turns your accounts receivable into instant cash.
-Staffing firms often choose to use it as a form of monthly or weekly payroll funding because paying employees or contractors is the largest and most crucial expense, but you can spend the money on whatever makes the most sense for your business.
+Staffing firms often choose to use it as a form of monthly or weekly payroll financing because paying employees or contractors is the largest and most crucial expense, but you can spend the money on whatever makes the most sense for your business.

 How Does Factoring for Staffing Companies Work?